Kentucky National Guard Soldiers Support Army Reserve Best Squad Competition at Fort Knox

 |0

-This work, Kentucky National Guard Soldiers Support Army Reserve Best Squad Competition at Fort Knox, by SFC Benjamin Crane, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kentucky National Guard Soldiers Support Army Reserve Best Squad Competition at Fort Knox, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Kentucky National Guard Soldiers Support Army Reserve Best Squad Competition at Fort Knox